hrgdavor/mi2js/random.thoughts.md

 # formaters
  - formats a value to another value (number,string,object)
  - some textual format examples: date, datetime, datetime-with-seconds ... etc
- - some are language specefic
+ - some are locale specific
   - date (31.12.2015)
   - decimal (1.000,00 or 1,000.00 )
  - format(x,'date') returns x formatted as date